Rik-Knowles/Synchronisation-on-Networks/README.md

 # Synchronisation on Networks

-Finalised: The code I created for my Project III at Durham University about the synchronisation of ODEs on networks.
+The code I created for my Project III at Durham University about the synchronisation of ODEs on networks.

-The code I created for my Project III at Durham University about ODEs on networks.
 My default matplotlib style is seaborn.

 The first file is entitled 'Gossip - Solves ODEs on Networks'.
 This python script solves ODEs given any network, and functions f(x_i) and g(x_i, x_j).
 It solves them in the case where the x_i are 1-D (i.e not vectors).
 Mathematically, given a user specified network, the program solves the set of coupled ODEs given by: \frac{dx_i}{d t}=f(x_i)+\sum_{j=1}^{n} A_{ij} g(x_i,x_j), where i = 1,..., n; the number of nodes in the network, and A_{i j} are the elements of the adjacency matrix.
 We specify the specific network as well as the functions f and g that we use in the 'gossip example', seen in the corrosponding part of the essay.